isabelfulcher/CIHR_training_course/README.md

 # CIHR Training Course: Time series modeling methods for syndromic surveillance

-This course consisted of five 90-minute sessions to train country site leads affiliated with the CIHR Grant for syndromic surveillance in seven countries.
-The contents available here include lecture slides and lab materials.
+This course consisted of five 90-minute lecutres followed by 90-minute lab sessions.
+The goal is to introduce attendees to concepts in time series modeling, with a particular focus on syndromic surveillance using routine health systems data.
+The contents available here include lecture slides and materials for the lab sessions.

 ### Course preparation
-**Instructions**: Please download both R and RStudio software.
-Instructions below.
+**Instructions**: If you will participate in the lab sessions.
+Please download both R and RStudio software.
+The instructions are below.
 - [Instructions (Windows)](materials/)
 - [Instructions (Mac)](materials/)